Moshaunusual/silicon-savannah/silicon-pay/PHP/Card Payments/README.md

 # Creating of a silicon Pay Account

-To accept card Payments (VISA, MAster Card, American Express) from our API, Create A silicon Pay Account.
+To accept card Payments (VISA, Master Card, American Express) from our API, Create A silicon Pay Account.
-Visit https://silicon-pay.com/ to create the account.
+Visit: https://silicon-pay.com/ to create the account.

-#Initiate a pay Load.
+# Initiate a pay Load.

 You Notice that in you dashboard there is a long encrypted key on the top.
-This is your Encryption Key that you shall pass to us.
+This is your Encryption Key.

-Please keep this key secrete and dont share it with public.
+Please keep this key secrete and don't share it with anyone.

 # Perform a Curl Request.